-If you are not already doing so, try using one of the aforementioned techniques.
-(Remember that the Cornell system can be combined with other note-taking formats.)
+- 1. If you are not already doing so, try using one of the aforementioned techniques.
+(Remember that the Cornell system can be combined with other note-taking formats.) - 2.
 It can take some trial and error to find a note-taking system that works for you.
-If you find that you are struggling to keep up with lectures, consider whether you need to switch to a different format or be more careful about distinguishing key concepts from unimportant details.
+If you find that you are struggling to keep up with lectures, consider whether you need to switch to a different format or be more careful about distinguishing key concepts from unimportant details. - 3.
 If you find that you are having trouble taking notes effectively, set up an appointment with your school's academic resource centre.

 - Understanding your individual learning style and preferences can help you identify the study and time management strategies that will work best for you. - To manage your time effectively, it is important to look both at the short term (daily and weekly schedules) and the long term (major semester deadlines). - To manage your time effectively, be consistent about maintaining your schedule.
-If your schedule is not working for you, make adjustments.
+If your schedule is not working for you, make adjustments. - A good note-taking system must differentiate among major points, related subtopics, and supporting details, and it must allow you to record and organize information fairly quickly.
+Choose the format that is most effective for you.